 18 U.S.C.
 2265(c)

-(1) no cross or counter petition, complaint, or other written pleading was filed seeking such a protection order; or
+- no cross or counter petition, complaint, or other written pleading was filed seeking such a protection order; or

 - a cross or counter petition has been filed and the court did not make specific findings that each party was entitled to such an order.

 18 U.S.C.
 2265(d)